Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: A Model of Cognitively-Faithful Decision-Making

-\begin{remark}[Examples of Editing Rules] The use of editing rules is well-supported by literature in behavioral economics and social psychology. \citet{montgomery1983decision} describes the phase of ``separating relevant information from less relevant information which can be discarded in subsequent information processing.'' \citet{kahneman2013prospect} argue that the editing phase allows decision-making based only on the most essential information.
-Several works also note significant heterogeneity in editing rules.
-In some settings, they represent \emph{feature importance assignment} \cite{payne1976task, shah2008heuristics, gigerenzer2000simple}.
-In other cases, editing reflects \emph{feature transformations} to isolate information relevant to the task \cite{ajzen1996social, shah2008heuristics}, e.g., thresholding to discretize features, or log-transformation to model diminishing returns \cite{tversky1972elimination, kubanek2017optimal}. \end{remark} (2) In the second step of the decision-making process, the edited features are compared across the two alternatives ($x_1, x_2$) and then combined to reach the final decision on which alternative is the \textit{dominant one}.
-We will refer to this second step as the \textit{dominance testing rule}.
+\begin{remark}[Examples of Editing Rules] The use of editing rules is well-supported by literature in behavioral economics and social psychology. \citet{montgomery1983decision} describes the phase of ``separating relevant information from less relevant information which can be discarded, '' and \citet{kahneman2013prospect} argue that this allows for decision-making based only on the most essential information. \iflongversion Several works also note significant heterogeneity in editing rules. \fi In some settings, editing rules represent \emph{feature importance assignment} \citep{payne1976task, gigerenzer2000simple}.
+In other cases, editing reflects \emph{feature transformations} to isolate information relevant to the task \citep{ajzen1996social, shah2008heuristics}, e.g., thresholding to discretize features, or $\log$-transformation to model diminishing returns \citep{tversky1972elimination, kubanek2017optimal}. \end{remark} \paragraph{Dominance Testing} In the second step of the decision-making process, the edited features are compared across the two options ($x_1, x_2$) and then combined to reach the final decision on which option is the \textit{dominant one}. \todo{Contradicts what we do: ours is more like:} We will refer to this second step as the \textit{dominance testing rule}.
 Let $\outer: \X' \times \X' \rightarrow [0,1]$ denote the dominance test function, where $\X' = \X_1' \times \cdots \times \X_d'$.